QuietEvolver/Cretaceous.Solution/CretaceousApi.Solution/README.md

 ## Description

-This project uses Identity in an ASP.NET Core MVC project to authenticate users.
-This project contains a one-to-many relationship between `Book` and `Library`, a one-to-many relationship between `Book` and `Author`/`Patron` and `Copy`,  and a one-to-many relationship between `ApplicationUser` and `Library`.
+This project uses Identity in an ASP.NET Core API project to authenticate users.

-## Endpoints: TODO----Call controllers [get/post]
+## Endpoints:

 Document our API's endpoints, make sure we consider what is in our API.
 For example, in our API:

 * We have multiple endpoints, all of which we want to include in our documentation.
 * Some endpoints include optional query strings that we'll want to document.